 - Limit your mileage – If you drive fewer miles, you may be able to get a lower premium.

 Taking time to read the fine print can make a real difference.
-When HGV insurance wording is clear and the cover suits the way the truck is used, it becomes easier to choose a policy with more confidence instead of relying on headline price alone.
+When HGV or lorry insurance wording is clear and the cover suits the way the vehicle is used, it becomes easier to compare policies with a better sense of what is included, what is optional, what is excluded, and what questions may need to be checked before work depends on it.